jguidoux/kubernetes-setup-tutorial/ingress/readme.md

 We will need to add a load balencer.
 We will use `MetalLB` which is easy to install.

-## Installatinn of the Nginx Ingress Controller
+## Install the Nginx Ingress Controller

 Many tools can be used for the ingress controller :
 * nginx